ScratMan/HASmartThermostat/README.md

 `D = -(Kd * di) / dt`\
 `output = P + I + D`\
 Output is then limited to 0% to 100% range to control the PWM.

+#### Outdoor temperature compensation
+Optionally, when an outdoor temperature sensor entity is provided and ke is set, the thermostat can automatically compensate building losses based on the difference between target temperature and outdoor temperature.
+An external component E is added to the PID output:
+`E = Ke * (target_temp - outdoor_temp)`\
+`output = P + I + D + E`\
+Output is then limited to 0% to 100% range to control the PWM.
+The Ke gain depends on the insulation of the building, on recent buildings with good insulation, a gain of 0.6 is recommended.
+This compensation will act like the integral of the PID, but with faster response time, so the integral will be more stable.

 ### Autotune (not always working, not recommended to use):
 You can use the autotune feature to find some working PID parameters.\